osg-htc/docs/docs/data/install-hadoop.md

 ### (optional) FUSE Client Configuration ###

 A FUSE mount is required on any node that you would like to use standard POSIX-like commands on the Hadoop filesystem.
-FUSE (or "File system in User SpacE") is a way to access HDFS using typical UNIX directory commands (ie POSIX-like access).
+FUSE (or "File system in User SpacE") is a way to access HDFS using typical UNIX directory commands (i.e., POSIX-like access).
 Note that not all advanced functions of a full POSIX-compliant file system are necessarily available.

 FUSE is typically installed as part of this installation, but, if you are running a customized or non-standard system, make sure that the fuse kernel module is installed and loaded with `modprobe fuse`.